comaps/website/README.md

 ## Translations

-Please help us with translating this web-site in your language.
+We need your help to translate this site to your language.
 See [TRANSLATIONS.md](TRANSLATIONS.md) file for detailed instructions.